Ranchordas Pagi: Career

-The guide's skill was such that after seeing the footprints of the camel, he used to tell how many men are riding on it.
-By looking at the footprints of humans, he used to guess their weight, their age and how far they must have gone.
-His estimations had the exactness of a computer analyst.
+After seeing the footprints of the camel, Pagi used to tell how many men are riding on it.
+By looking at the footprints of humans, he accurately guessed their weight, their age and how far they must have gone.

 In the beginning of 1965 war, Pakistan Army captured Vidhkot in Kutch border in Gujarat.
 In this encounter, about 100 Indian soldiers were killed.
 A 10,000 men Indian Army contingent was mobilised and had to reach Chharkot in three days.
 The need for Ranchoddas Pagi was felt for the first time by the army.
 Ranchordas Pagi took work as a scout on behalf of the Indian Army.

 Due to his grip on the desert paths, he guided the army to the destination 12 hours before the scheduled time.
 He was personally chosen by Sam Saheb to guide the army and a special post was created in the army, 'Pagi' i.e., the person with knowledge of feet.

-The location and approximate number of 1200 Pakistani soldiers hiding in the Indian border was revealed based only by their footprints, and that was enough for the Indian Army to win that front.
+Pagi reportedly found the location and approximate number of 1,200 hidden Pakistani soldiers based only on their footprints.

-It is said that he also helped during war at Harami nala at a Channel of Sir Creek which is a Heaven for infiltrators and Smugglers.
+He reportedly also helped during war at Harami Nala at a channel of Sir Creek which heavily used by militant infiltrators and smugglers.

-Along with the guidance of the army in the 1971 war, getting ammunition to the front was also part of Pagi's work.
-Pagi's role was important in the victory of the Indian tricolor on the Palinagar town of Pakistan.
-Sam Sahib himself gave a cash prize of ₹300 from his own pocket.
+Along with the guidance of the army in the 1971 war, Pagi also helped get ammunition to the front.
+He played a vital role in India capturing the Pakistani town of Palinagar.
+Maneckshaw gave Pagi a cash prize of ₹300.

 Field Marshal Sam Manekshaw died on 27 June 2008, and in 2009 aged 108 years, Pagi also took 'voluntary retirement' from the army.
 Pagi died in 2013 aged 112.

 Honours

 He had been honoured by both the police and the Border Security Force (BSF).
 A border post of Suigam in Banaskantha district of Gujarat, at the international border region of North Gujarat was named 'Ranchhoddas Post' by BSF.

 He received several awards including Sangram Medal, Police Medal and Samar Seva Star – for his role in the 1965 and 1971 wars.
-In 2007, He was congratulated by Narendra Modi, Chief Minister of Gujarat in the Independence Day celebration held at Palanpur.
+In 2007, he was congratulated by Narendra Modi, then chief minister of Gujarat, at the Independence Day celebration held in Palanpur.

-This was the first time that an army post was named after a common man as well as a statue of his was installed.
+This was the first time that an army post was named after a civilian.
+A bust of Pagi was also installed.